johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_2.md

 ```

 ### Perform other feature engineering/transformations/standardizations
-- I will not go into the detail of these operations here as they are not relevant to the point of the post
+- I will not go into the detail of these operations here as they are not relevant to the lesson of the post
 - I simply log transformed distributions that were log-normally distributed and standardized features

 ### Use our previous splits to create new ones for modelling, test to ensure they are the same